matjahs/omni-gitops/docs/platform-components.md

 ## Overview

-The platform consists of four core components managed by ArgoCD in a GitOps pattern.
-Each component is defined in the `applications/` directory and automatically deployed and maintained.
+The platform consists of five core components managed in a GitOps pattern.
+Each component is defined in the repository and automatically deployed and maintained.

 ## ArgoCD (GitOps Engine)